Pre-Examination Challenges Encountered with Capillary Blood Collection and Testing

 - What is capillary blood composed of?

-- When is capillary blood collection appropriate?
+- When is capillary blood collection not appropriate?

 - Types of equipment needed specifically for capillary blood collection